Bainbridge III (DD-246)

 When she did finally return to sea on 12 June, Bainbridge embarked on the last phase of her Navy career.
 During most of the final year of the war, she busied herself with a new type of escort mission, helping new-construction and recently repaired warships shake themselves down before heading into combat.
 Thus, when she set out on 12 June with Task Group (TG) 27.2, Bainbridge's assignment was to screen the new aircraft carrier Hancock (CV-19) during her shakedown cruise to the Caribbean Sea.
 The destroyer kept antisubmarine and plane-guard watch over Hancock and her air group as they exercised in the vicinity of Trinidad and Venezuela until early July.
 At that time, she steamed north with Hancock to Boston where the task group arrived at the start of the second week on July.
 Her duties with Hancock over, Bainbridge entered the Boston Navy Yard for a two-week availability.

 Late in July, the destroyer resumed escort duty in the Caribbean, meeting the new battleship Wisconsin (BB-64) at Trinidad and screening her as she went through her shakedown paces.
 This activity continued until early August when the task group returned north to the Delaware capes, where the unit was dissolved.
 Wisconsin returned to her builders yard for post-shakedown overhaul, and Bainbridge joined Decatur (DD-341) in the voyage north to Casco Bay, Maine, where they conducted exercises for the remainder of August.
 On 3 September, Bainbridge shaped a course for Staten Island, N.Y., where she picked up the new submarines Dragonet (SS-293) and Sea Cat (SS-399) to escort them to Key West on the first leg of their voyage to the Pacific.
 Parting company with the submarines at Key West, the destroyer then headed to Trinidad where she spent a few days in mid-September operating with Task Unit (TU) 23.16.3 built around the new large cruiser Alaska (CB-1) which was completing her shakedown cruise.
 After that mission ended on the 17th, she escorted Alaska north, and the task unit reached Norfolk on 22 September.
 Bainbridge spent a week in port while Alaska sailed up Chesapeake Bay to visit Annapolis.
-When the battle cruiser returned south, Bainbridge put to sea briefly on 29 and 30 September to see her safely to the Delaware River.
+When the large cruiser returned south, Bainbridge put to sea briefly on 29 and 30 September to see her safely to the Delaware River.

 Following a pause at Hampton roads on 1 and 2 October, the destroyer headed back to the Caribbean where she escorted Savannah (CL-42) during the light cruiser's post-repair refresher training.
 Bainbridge then saw the cruiser safely back to Hampton Roads on the 12th and then continued north to Boston where she spent a fortnight in repairs.
 Early in November, she returned south to Norfolk to resume duty.
 Except for a two-week voyage to Cuban waters and back late in November, Bainbridge spent the rest of 1944 operating locally out of Norfolk.